AIMING HIGH: June Online Poker Numbers Decline, But Remain Strong

-New Jersey, Pennsylvania, and Delaware online casino numbers came back to reality a bit in June.
+New Jersey and Pennsylvania online casino numbers came back to reality a bit in June.
 Despite a decline, all three states continue to show impressive numbers.

 The states may have seen their peaks, but still show impressive growth overall for online poker and gaming in general.

 GOLD COINS FOR $10

 New Jersey sees decline in online poker, but revenue continues hitting big totals

 The New Jersey online poker curve seems to be flattening, dropping 22% from May to June.
 Online poker operators brought in $3.5 million in revenue.
 Even though that total is down month over month, this is still double the revenue this time last year.